acnelson12/PP4/README.md

 Now, I would like to address Torsten Bronger’s wishlist for PP3.

-“Very faint stars, i.e. stars fainter than ’faintest_star_disk_magnitude’, should be removed from the map automatically, if they overlap with a label.
+“Very faint stars, i.e. stars fainter than ‘faintest_star_disk_magnitude’, should be removed from the map automatically, if they overlap with a label.
 It shouldn’t matter whether the label was implicitly created or user-defined.”